CaCuCkA/esp8266-blynk-lib/README.md

 ### FreeRTOS configurations

 The Blynk library operates as a FreeRTOS task.
-Within define.h, there's a specified default stack size that you can adjust to either increase or decrease based on your needs.
+Within [defines.h](components%2Fblynk%2Finclude%2Fstuff%2Fdefines.h) there's a specified default stack size that you can adjust to either increase or decrease based on your needs.
 Additionally, you have the flexibility to modify the queue size, which dictates the number of simultaneous responses the system can handle.